iwishiwasaneagle/janhendrikewers.uk/_posts/2022-01-07-how_to_make_your_blog_searchable.md

 ### Setup

-Just add `jekyll-algolia` to your Gemfile like so
+The very first step is to add `jekyll-algolia` to your Gemfile like so

 {% highlight ruby %}
 group :jekyll_plugins do